wxcctechsummit/holcct2107/labslive/lab5.md

 > Mailinator: **[https://www.mailinator.com/](https://www.mailinator.com/){:target="_blank"}**
 # Lab

-## Video: Setting up a Simple Flow
+## Video: BONUS Lab 5 - Intelligent IVR and CCAI

 > The following video outlines the process to create a simple flow.
 The video uses a generic example.
 You will use the naming convention of `EP_<ID>_wxcclab` where `<ID>` is your attendee ID provided.
 This is to keep a track of all the configuration created end to end.